top of page

 Morbid Curiosity and Empathy

-My team of five graduate students and I spearheaded a consumer psychology project exploring how morbid curiosity (the interest in dangerous or threatening phenomena) and empathy influence horror movie preferences for real vs. imagined sources of threat.
+My team of five graduate students and I conducted a consumer psychology study with over 200 participants examining how morbid curiosity (the interest in dangerous or threatening phenomena) and trait empathy influence horror movie preferences.

 bottom of page